tao08/tao08/README.md

 <h1 align="center">Hi 👋, I'm Gustavo Tovar</h1>
 <h3 align="center">A passionate Software Engineer, DevOps, AppSec </h3>

-Hello coders!, I am a passionate Full Stack Engineer from Colombia.
-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing can boost others peoples life!
+Hello coders...
+Big greetings, I am a junior software developer who is constantly learning and growing.
+I am always looking to push my skills to the limit and be part of amazing projects that are changing the world.

 - 🌱 I’m currently learning **Python,Django **